ibm-cloud-docs/containers/ingress-annotations.md

 ### Upgrading ALB OAuth Proxy add-on
 {: #upgrading-alb-oauth-proxy-add-on}

-To upgrade the ALB OAuth Proxy add-on, you must first disable the add-on, then re-enable the add-on and specify the desired version.
+To upgrade the ALB OAuth Proxy add-on, you must first disable the add-on, then re-enable the add-on and specify the version.
 {: shortdesc}

 The upgrade process is non-interruptive as the supervised OAuth2 Proxy instances remain on the cluster even when the add-on is disabled.